H4ckB4s3/Remove-HNSTO-warning/README.md

 ## Usage

-Open `index.html` in a web browser using the hns.to bridge to the HNS.TO warning banner removed.
+Open `index.html` in a web browser using the https://hns.to bridge and the HNS.TO warning banner will be removed.

 The JavaScript in `script.js` will remove elements with the following criteria:
 - `<a>` elements with `href="https://www.hns.to"`